Joe Flacco

-Joseph Vincent Flacco (born January 16, 1985) is an American football quarterback who is a free agent.
-He played college football at Delaware after transferring from Pittsburgh and was drafted by the Baltimore Ravens in the first round of the 2008 NFL Draft.
-Flacco has also played for the Denver Broncos and Philadelphia Eagles.
+Joseph Vincent Flacco (born January 16, 1985) is an American professional football quarterback for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and the Delaware Fightin' Blue Hens before being selected by the Baltimore Ravens in the first round of the 2008 NFL draft.

-Flacco was Baltimore's starting quarterback from 2008 until midway through the 2018 season, and helped lead the Ravens to the playoffs six times; during his tenure in Baltimore the Ravens won the AFC North twice, appeared in three AFC Championship Games, and beat the San Francisco 49ers to win Super Bowl XLVII following the 2012 season.
+Flacco was Baltimore's starting quarterback from 2008 until midway through the 2018 season, helping lead the Ravens to the playoffs six times during his tenure in Baltimore.
+The Ravens won the AFC North twice, appeared in three AFC Championship Games, and won Super Bowl XLVII following the 2012 season.
 Flacco was named Super Bowl XLVII's MVP, concluding a postseason run in which he tied Joe Montana's single postseason record for touchdown passes (11) without an interception.
 That off-season, he signed a six-year contract worth $120.6 million, a record high for a quarterback at the time.
-Following a 2014 campaign that saw his career high 27 touchdowns and nearly 4,000 passing yards, Flacco received a Pro Bowl invitation, but he turned it down as his wife was giving birth to one of his children the same weekend.

-By 2017, Flacco's performance began to decline, and he was eventually traded to the Denver Broncos in 2019 after a hip injury caused him to lose his starting position to Lamar Jackson.
-A neck injury eight games into the 2019 season ended his playing year prematurely and he was released by the Broncos after the team chose to start Drew Lock.
-He subsequently joined the New York Jets to back up Sam Darnold before becoming a starter for the Jets.
-He signed with the Philadelphia Eagles that offseason but was traded back to the Jets after the latter lost starter Zach Wilson.
-He was resigned by the Jets for the 2022 season.
+A decline in performance and a hip injury resulted in Flacco losing his starting position to rookie backup Lamar Jackson; he was subsequently traded to the Denver Broncos in 2019.
+A neck injury cut his season short and he was waived by the Broncos with a failed physical designation.
+Flacco joined the Jets in 2020 as a backup to Sam Darnold.
+He then signed with the Philadelphia Eagles in 2021, but was traded back to the Jets after they lost Zach Wilson to injury.
+Flacco joined the Browns midway through the 2023 season following a season-ending injury to Deshaun Watson.
+He led Cleveland to a playoff berth and won the Comeback Player of the Year award.
+He later signed a one-year deal with the Indianapolis Colts before returning to Cleveland in 2025.
+A few weeks into the 2025 season, Flacco was traded to the Cincinnati Bengals after they lost Joe Burrow to injury.

-As of the 2022 NFL season, Flacco has the most career passing yards and touchdowns for any quarterback who has never been to a Pro Bowl (he was invited to the 2015 Pro Bowl following the 2014 season, but declined).
-Flacco is also known for having one of the strongest arms in the NFL.
+As of the 2025 NFL season, Flacco has the most career passing yards and touchdowns for any quarterback who has never been to a Pro Bowl (he was invited to the 2015 Pro Bowl following the 2014 season, but declined).
+At the height of his career, Flacco was also known for having one of the strongest arms in the NFL.

-Early years
+Early life

-Flacco was born on January 16, 1985 in Audubon, New Jersey, the eldest of five sons to Karen (née Madden) and Steve Flacco.
-Flacco has four younger brothers.
+Flacco was born on January 16, 1985, in Voorhees Township, New Jersey, and raised in nearby Audubon, New Jersey, the eldest of six children to Karen (née Madden) and Steve Flacco.
 The Flacco family is originally from Haddon Township, New Jersey.
 Flacco played football, baseball, and basketball at Audubon High School and was the starting quarterback for the Green Wave.
 Regarded as a three-star recruit by Rivals.com, Flacco was listed as No. 39 among quarterback prospects in the class of 2003.